 The functionality described in this document is based on available standards.
 The next evolutionary step for GSM systems includes standardization of enhancements that will lead to alignment with WCDMA.
 Those enhancements are now being specified as part of the GSM/EDGE radio access network (GERAN) standard in upcoming releases of the 3GPP standard.
 The GERAN standard will support the same quality of service (QoS) classes, such as conversational multimedia and streaming video, as those defined for WCDMA.

 By doing so, a new range of applications, including multimedia applications, can be supported.
-Furthermore, GERAN is adopting the WCDMA architecture, which will provide the same functional split between the core network and the radio access network for GERAN as that defined for WCDMA.

-GSM and WCDMA evolution
+4 GSM and WCDMA evolution